mistio/mist-ce/docs/source/developer_guide.rst

     KEY_NAME: NinjaTestsKey
     COOKIE:

-You then add your credentials for every backend *(in case you don't have credentials for a backend it will not be added)*
+You then add your credentials for every cloud *(in case you don't have credentials for a cloud it will not be added)*

 To actually run the tests::